-d. nless the Corps determines that an activity has independent utility, this GP shall not be used for any activity that is part of an overall project for which an IP is required.
+d.
+This GP shall not be used for any activity that is part of an overall project for which an IP is required unless the Corps determines that the activity is a single and complete project.

 6. Historic Properties

 a.
-No activity otherwise authorized by this GP shall result in effects [defined at 36 CFR 800.16(i] on properties listed on, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places, including previously unidentified properties, unless the Corps or another Federal action agency has satisfied the consultation requirements of Section 106 of the National Historic Preservation Act.For self-verification activities, prospective permittees are required to submit the SHPO/THPO Notification Form (Section VIII) and the information stated therein to the state historic preservation officer (SHPO) and applicable tribal historic preservation officers (THPOs) only for projects that may have the potential to cause effects to any property specified in (a) above.
-A PCN is required for activities that may adversely affect any property specified in (a) above so the Corps may satisfy the Section 106 consultation requirements and determine eligibility under this GP.
+No activity shall cause effects [defined at 33 CFR 325 Appendix C] on properties listed on, determined to be eligible for listing on, or potentially eligible for listing on the National Register of Historic Places, including identification of previously unknown historic properties within the permit area, unless the Corps or another Federal action agency has satisfied the consultation requirements of Section 106 of the National Historic Preservation Act.

+b.
+For activities eligible for SV, proponents must ensure and document that the activity will not cause effects as stated in 6(a).
+Proponents must submit a PCN if the authorized activity may cause effects as stated in 6(a) as soon as possible to ensure that the Corps is aware of any potential effects of the permitted activity on any historic property to ensure all Section 106 requirements.
+Information on the location of or potential for the presence of historic resources can be sought from the State Historic Preservation Officer (SHPO), Tribal Historic Preservation Officer (THPO), or the National Register of Historic Places [see 33 CFR 330.4(g)].
+See Section IX, Part B(2), for state specific guidance.

 c.
-To avoid non-compliance with (a) above or PCN activities prospective permittees in CT’s non-tidal waters, ME, MA and NH are required to submit the information specified in Section VIII, Part B, to the SHPO and applicable THPOs All PCNs must indicate that these offices have been notified.
-For projects in RI and VT, the Corps will notify the SHPO and applicable THPO(s)..
-As soon as possible, proponents must ensure that the Corps is aware of any potential effects on any historic property.
-This will ensure all Section 106 requirements are met and potentially result in a time and financial savings to the proponent.

-e.
-If the permittee, either prior to construction or during construction of the work authorized herein, encounters a previously unidentified archaeological or other cultural resource within the area subject to Corps jurisdiction that might be eligible for listing in the National Register of Historic Places, he/she shall stop work and immediately notify the Corps, SHPO and applicable THPOs21.

-f.
-A PCN is required for all activities that are located on Narragansett Land Claim Settlement Area and Areas of Influence.
-See Section IXIII, Part E. (RI only)
+All PCNs shall: i) show notification to the SHPO and applicable THPO(s) as specified in Section IX, Part B(2), ii) state which historic properties may be affected by the proposed work or include a vicinity map indicating the location of the historic properties or the potential for the presence of historic properties, and iii) include any available documentation from the SHPO or THPO(s) indicating that there are or are not historic properties affected.
+Starting consultation early in project planning can save proponents time and money.

+d.
+If you discover any previously unknown historic, cultural or archeological remains and artifacts while accomplishing the activity authorized by this permit, you must immediately notify the district engineer of what you have found, and to the maximum extent practicable, avoid construction activities that may affect the remains and artifacts until the required coordination has been completed.
+The district engineer will initiate the Federal, Tribal and state coordination required to determine if the items or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places.

 7. Corps Projects and Property

-In addition to any authorization under these GPs, proponents must contact the Corps Real Estate Division at (978) 318-8585 for work occurring on Corps properties and/or Corps-controlled easements to initiate reviews and determine what real estate instruments are necessary to perform work.
+In addition to any authorization under these GPs, proponents must contact the Corps Real Estate Division at (978) 318-8585 for work occurring on or potentially affecting Corps properties and/or Corps-controlled easements to initiate reviews and determine what real estate instruments are necessary to perform work.
 Permittees may not commence work on Corps properties and/or Corps-controlled easements until they have received any required Corps real estate documents evidencing site-specific permission to work.

 Any proposed temporary or permanent modification or use of a Federal project (including but not limited to a levee, dike, floodwall, channel, anchorage, seawall, bulkhead, jetty, wharf, pier or other work built but not necessarily owned by the United States), which would obstruct or impair the usefulness of the Federal project in any manner, and/or would involve changes to the authorized Federal project’s scope, purpose, and/or functioning that go beyond minor modifications required for normal operations and maintenance, is not eligible for SV and requires review and approval by the Corps pursuant to 33 USC 408.